-This technique uses the external threat of fire to sti the souls of nearby Kuei-jin, forcing them to confron their own Dharmic failings.
-The Fire Which Illuminate was originally a tool for instruction, letting student confront their weaknesses without fear of self-deception Teachers summon a sheet of reflective flame in the calm controlled circumstances of a well-prepared study, anstudents gaze within it to gain insight.
-The teacher stand ready to assist in dealing with the sometimes painfu revelations of the flames.
-Crane inquisitors have discovered that the technique is useful as a tool for questioning of tormenting subjects.
+Resplendent Cranes, like all other Dharmas, have their fair share of special applications of rites and disciplines.
+The following are the most well-known.
+This technique uses the external threat of fire to stir the souls of nearby Kuei-jin, forcing them to confront their own Dharmic failings.
+The Fire Which Illuminates was originally a tool for instruction, letting students confront their weaknesses without fear of self-deception.
+Teachers summon a sheet of reflective flame in the calm, controlled circumstances of a well-prepared study, and students gaze within it to gain insight.
+The teacher stands ready to assist in dealing with the sometimes painful revelations of the flames.
+Crane inquisitors have discovered that the technique is useful as a tool for questioning or tormenting subjects.
 The inquisitor confronts the subject with his own failings, eroding his will.

-System: The Crane conjures up a curving sheet c flame that takes on a smooth, mirror-like sheen.
-An Kuei-jin who looks inside is not subject to fire soul, bu instead feels compelled to keep gazing in, for a number c turns equal to the creator's Dharma rating.
-If the Cathayar wishes to resist, the player must make a Willpower rol difficulty 7.
+System: The Crane conjures up a curving sheet of flame that takes on a smooth, mirror-like sheen.
+Any Kuei-jin who looks inside is not subject to fire soul, but instead feels compelled to keep gazing in, for a number of turns equal to the creator's Dharma rating.
+If the Cathayan wishes to resist, the player must make a Willpower roll, difficulty 7.
 The player cannot spend Willpower to gain an automatic success on this roll.
-For every turn that th Cathayan gazes into the flames, she sees reflected there circumstances and images associated with one of her acts of blindness, beginning with the most recent.
+For every turn that the Cathayan gazes into the flames, she sees reflected there circumstances and images associated with one of her acts of blindness, beginning with the most recent.
 The subject's player must make a Hun roll each turn, difficulty 7, or the Cathayan loudly admits the act she sees reflected.
 Even players of Cathayans who welcome the use of the technique make these Hun rolls, as success implies that the vampire has fully accepted her act of blindness.